CALIFORNIA HOME EQUITY LOAN RATES TODAY

 • Home equity loans in California usually require at least 20% home equity.

-• Because a home equity loan uses your home as collateral, the interest rate is lower than for unsecured personal loans; however, if you fail to make payments, the bank could seize your home.
+• Because a home equity loan uses your home as collateral, the interest rate is lower than for unsecured personal loans.
+However, if you fail to make payments, the bank could seize your home.

-• To qualify for the lowest rates, establish a robust credit score, manage your debt-to-income ratio, secure adequate property insurance, and maintain sufficient home equity.
+• To qualify for the lowest rates, establish a robust credit score, manage your debt-to-income (DTI) ratio, secure adequate property insurance, and maintain sufficient home equity.

 • Interest on home equity loans can be tax-deductible if used for home improvements.